Javascript API

 Candu.triggerModal

 Used to trigger Overlays, pop-ups and slide-outs.
 On-screen position is configured within the Candu Editor.
+Note: Modals can also be triggered on page load guide or from Candu content guide.

 window.Candu.triggerModal({ slug: 'your-modal-slug' })